 Cooking with CBD isolate may be one of the few other exceptions, but a well-made broad or full spectrum CBD product will have a very mild taste and avoid much of the grassy bitterness that can sometimes be bothersome in inferior CBD products.

 To sum up, if you find isolate as an ingredient in your a CBD product — like tinctures, capsules, or balm — then look you should probably consider using a full or broad-spectrum alternative.

 Our final piece of advice is to take all of this knowledge and apply it as you shop, but ultimately what works best for you works best for you.

 In talking with clients, we find people can react in vastly different ways to the same product.
 Generally spectrum advice helps, but ultimately finding the product that aligns best with your life is key.

 Have you found your preferred CBD spectrum?
 Let us know in the comments below which you prefer and why!

 It’s hard to know which one is best for you without trying them both and see how you react.
 Different ailments might react differently a full spectrum CBD than to a CBD isolate.
 We recommend trying a variety of products and assessing how you feel.
 If you’re finding your condition is not reacting significantly to a full spectrum oil then trying an isolate may be the way to go, and vice versa.

 It’s still very early in the days of cannabis research but there is a strong case for the therapeutic benefit of a less refined full spectrum hemp extract with more of the plant compounds intact.
 There are so many beneficial health possibilities waiting to be unlocked by further studying the combinations of these compounds found in hemp and cannabis.

 Remember, it’s not all about the amount of CBD per serving you see on a bottle.
-A higher CBD product isn’t necessarily superior to a full spectrum oil.
-Leaving the plants extracts closer to the way nature intended could be a better option for most people.
+A higher CBD product isn’t necessarily superior to a full-spectrum oil.
+Leaving the plant extracts closer to the way nature intended could be a better option for most people.